Donald J. Davis: Episcopacy

 Davies was elected Coadjutor Bishop of Erie on May 19, 1973, and was consecrated that same year by Presiding Bishop John E. Hines.
 He succeeded as diocesan bishop on January 1, 1974.
 Davis is well remembered for being the bishop to preside over the first canonical ordination of a female priest in the Episcopal Church, when he ordained the Reverend Jacqueline Means on January 1, 1977. he was also instrumental in the Standing Commission on Church Music, which was responsible for the revision of the 1940 church hymnal, which resulted in the Hymnal of 1982.
 Davis retired on April 1, 1991.

 Allegations of abuse

-In 2010, Bishop Sean Rowe revealed that as many as 9 women came forward alleging that Bishop Davis had abused them when they were children.
+In 2010, Bishop Sean Rowe revealed that as many as 11 women came forward alleging that Bishop Davis had abused them when they were children ages 5-10.
 At least three of the incidents took place in a swimming pool during summer camp in the 1970's and 1980s.
+And others victims, in their bedrooms in their home.
 One of the women abused at the camp was also paid several hundred dollars, according to the Erie Times-News.
-It was further revealed that allegations were made as far back as 1994, when Bishop Davis was asked to resign from the House of Bishops by then Presiding Bishop Edmond Browning.
+It was further revealed that allegations were made as far back as 1980, when Bishop Davis was asked to resign from the House of Bishops by then Presiding Bishop Edmond Browning.
 Bishop Davis was also asked to refrain from performing priestly duties, get pastoral counseling and see a psychiatrist.